Hugius/FabiEngine3D/doc/markdown/MISCELLANEOUS.md

 ## 2. Known issues

 - There is a very rare bug when using the first person camera; if the cursor does not center anymore and the camera keeps spinning very fast, click on the window border once.
 This bug does not occur in fullscreen mode.
-- If FabiEngine3D crashes with the error `SDL_MIX could not be initialized: WASAPI can't find requested audio endpoint: Element not found.`, then you do not have an active audio device enabled or you have sound driver problems.

 ## 3. Miscellaneous